-Rahul steps down: 'Would remain our leader', says Khurshid; How did others react?
+Rahul steps down: 'Will remain my leader', says Ahmed Patel; How did others react?

-Rahul steps down: "Would remain our leader", says Khurshid; How did others react?
+Rahul steps down: "Will remain my leader", says Ahmed Patel; How did others react?

 New Delhi, July 03: Rahul Gandhi officially conforming that he would indeed step down as the Congress chief elicited wide range of reactions from leaders across political parties.
 Gandhi took full responsibility for party's abyssmal performance in 2019 Lok Sabha elections and wrote in a Twitter post that "accountability is critical for the future growth of our party."